The objective of this article is to show you two ways to reset a Cisco Business Wireless (CBW) Access Point (AP) back to factory default settings.

-You can also access the Web UI by entering the IP address of the Master AP into a web browser.
+You can also access the Web UI by entering the IP address of the Primary AP into a web browser.

-From the Web UI menu, choose Advanced > Master AP Tools.
+From the Web UI menu, choose Advanced > Primary AP Tools.

-To reset the master-capable AP or mesh extender, navigate to Monitoring > Network Summary > Access Points.
+To reset the primary-capable AP or mesh extender, navigate to Monitoring > Network Summary > Access Points.

 Scroll down to the AP details section and select the Tools tab.

 Reset to Factory Settings Using an Open Paperclip